42milez/quicksort-with-webworker/README.md

 #### 6. Non-Recursive Quick Sort with Typed Array and 2 WebWorker threads
 test/spec/multi-thread/doubleworker/typedarray

+# Spec options

+You can set some test options in a test by passing query parameters to a SpecRunner like below:

+> test/spec/multi-thread/singleworker?n=10000&randmax=100&verbose=true

+> n:       The number of the elements for an array which will be sorted.
+> randmax: The max value of an element.
+> verbose: Show some additional debug messages in a browser's console.

 # Copyright and license
 The MIT License